 - State of the art facilities.

 September 2019, September 2020

 3 years, or 4 years with a minimum 30-week placement

-For 2019 entry: 112-120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2019 and September 2020 entry: 112-128 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.

 For September 2019 entry: If English is not your first language you'll need IELTS (Academic) 6.0 including a minimum of 6.0 in writing with minimum 5.5 in each of the other components, or equivalent.
 For more information check out our international entry requirements.

 For September 2020 entry: If English is not your first language you'll need IELTS (Academic) 6.0 with a minimum of 5.5 in each of the four components or equivalent.
 For more information check out our international entry requirements.